.25-35 Winchester: Performance

-As a matter of history, some hunters in Canada and the U.S. have used it on moose.
+As a matter of history, some hunters in both Canada and the United States have used it on large game such as moose.
 Richard Mellon's grandfather, a trapper in northern Alberta, used a .25-35 to fire three shots for three kills on one hunt: two just seconds apart on a cow moose and a bull moose and a third moments later on a whitetail buck.
 He also used it on wolves.
 H. V. Stent tells of Howard Clarke, a Canadian guide, who used a .25-35 to finish off moose his clients had wounded.
 Olive Fredricksen, a widow living with her children in northern B.C., used her carbine to kill moose to feed her family decades ago.

 It has also been used on elk: John Barsness repeats a story told by Francis Sell, who met a rancher who had just shot a 5-point bull elk with a .25-35 and said he had killed several others with the caliber.
 However, this cartridge is not recommended today on moose and elk for most hunters because of its low energy level, the hunting skills required to get close, and the shooting discipline needed to place the bullet well or refrain from firing.
 While much of this is true when using any sporting calibers on game, the need is reinforced when using a close-range, low-energy round on larger game.

 Speaking of the .25-35 skillfully and successfully used by his grandfather in the 1930s to provide food for a household with eight children, Richard Mellon says, "I don't know what ever happened to Grandpa's .25-35.
 I do know I wish it could talk.
 We judge rifles and cartridges by seemingly irrelevant standards compared to the days when the difference between good and bad was life and death."